Earn Flying Blue XP fast: 14 methods, and whether you can buy it

 What is the fastest way to earn Flying Blue XP?

-Combine a Flying Blue Amex Platinum Card (60 XP/year) with smart booking via connections.
+Combine a co-branded card (Flying Blue Amex Platinum: 60 XP/year; US Bank of America Visa Signature: up to 160 XP/year) with smart booking via connections.
 A round trip to New York via Paris in Business earns 90 XP.
 With the Antwerp hack that becomes 120 XP.
-Two such trips plus your Amex and you have Platinum-level XP.
+Two such trips plus your card and you have Platinum-level XP.

 Can I earn XP without flying?

 Yes.
-The Flying Blue Amex earns 15-60 XP per year depending on the variant.
+The Dutch Flying Blue Amex earns 15-60 XP per year depending on the variant, the US Bank of America Visa Signature 20-160 XP per year depending on spend, and the French Amex cards up to 80 XP.
 The Air France Carte d'Abonnement gives 20 XP upon purchase.
-Donating miles to charities earns 1 XP per 2,000 miles.
-Theoretically you can earn over 80 XP per year without setting foot on a plane.
+Donating miles earns 1 XP per 2,000 miles.
+For a US cardholder the ceiling is 180 a year (160 card + 20 Carte) without setting foot on a plane.

 How much XP does a flight earn?